 Of course, with experience and skill, the pay increases.

-The pay and type of part-time job vary depending upon the location.
+The pay and type of part-time job vary depending on the location.

 Job opportunities in Canada after graduation

-After the completion of their degrees, international students can dedicate their full time to the Post Graduation Work Permit Program (PGWP).
+After completing their degrees, international students can dedicate their full time to the Post Graduation Work Permit Program (PGWP).
 Via the PGWP program, you will get to work on world-class companies, learning new skills while also imparting your contributions.

 Depending upon the length of your graduation course, the work permit after graduation could be 1 year, 2 years, or 3 years.